Install development tools for simulators and emulators

 The minimum supported version of Xcode and the Command Line Tools is 7.0.

 Android emulators launched in AppStudio do not directly read the app files on your desktop machine.
-While your emulator is running, click the Virtual Device button in AppStudio, select your active emulator, and choose Sync All Apps.
-This will copy all apps on your desktop machine to the emulator as well as install AppStudio Player.
-If you have many apps on your desktop, it may take several minutes the first time you sync.
-After this initial sync, you will also be able to only sync files for the app highlighted in AppStudio.
+While your emulator is running, click the Virtual Device button in AppStudio, select your active emulator, and select the app you want to sync to the emulator.
+This will copy the app on your desktop machine to the emulator as well as install AppStudio AppRun.

 Unlike with iOS simulators, multiple Android emulators can be run at the same time.